ANQIFENG/RATNUS/README.md

 ## Details :brain:
-RATNUS_T1MAP requires T1 maps as inputs, which we have validated as the optimal inputs to the thalamic nuclei segmentation.
-You can calculate them from paris of  MPRAGE and FGATIR using our dedicated repository [here](https://github.com/ANQIFENG/multi-TI-image-calc-pipeline).
+RATNUS_T1MAP uses T1 maps as inputs, which we validated as optimal for thalamic nuclei segmentation.
+You can generate T1 maps from MPRAGE and FGATIR pairs using our dedicated repository [here](https://github.com/ANQIFENG/multi-TI-image-calc-pipeline).

 ### Inputs
 Trained with MPRAGE and FGATIR, allowing testing with either or both modalities.